gustaf-a/MingelBingoCreator/README.md

 # MingelBingoCreator

-This is a project used to create highly customizable mingle bingo or Getting-to-know-you-bingo cards (mingelbingo in Swedish) for parties, weddings and more.
+This is a project used to create customizable mingle bingo or Getting-to-know-you-bingo cards (mingelbingo in Swedish) for parties, weddings and more.

 ## Solution overview